CatalystCode/spk/docs/infra/spk-infra-deployment-pipeline.md

 favorable approach for infrastructure deployment.
 This approach will require prerequisite actions to occur beforehand:

-1. Access to an Azure DevOps account to create repos, and pipelines
+1. Access to an Azure DevOps account with permissions to create repos, and pipelines
 2. A pipeline script, which at the minimum, will perform the following:
-   - Triggered from changes made to the master branch of Generated repo
+   - Triggered from commits made to the master branch of a Generated repo
    - Download and install Terraform
    - Run `terraform apply` on terraform scripts